modabas/ModEndpoints/README.md

 - string
 - T (Any other type)
-- Minimal Api IResult based
+- Minimal Api IResult based (Including TypedResults with Results<TResult1, TResultN> return value)

+See (How to create responses in Minimal API apps)[https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/responses?view=aspnetcore-8.0] for detailed information.
 Other features described previously are common for all of them.

 Each type of endpoint has various implementations that accept a request model or not, that has a response model or not.